informalsystems/quint/doc/repl.md

 104
 ```

+**Hint.** At some point, you may want to copy & paste the above output back in
+REPL.
+Try it.
+REPL is smart enough to recycle its own output.
+Be careful
+though about not mixing the lines starting with `'>>> '` or `'... '` (which
+decorate your input in REPL) with other lines (which indicate the REPL output).
+If you do mix REPL input with REPL output, you may get syntax errors.

 ## 5. Describing a state machine

 In its basic form, REPL allows us to evaluate expressions, which make it a